hi-anki/learn-x86_64-assembly/8-functions/readme.md

 +------------------------+
 High Memory

-From the analogy of a "stack of plates," I know that a stack of plates grows upwards, for valid logical reasons.
+From the analogy of a "stack of plates," I know that a stack of plates grows upwards, for logical reasons.
 Then why the stack grows downwards?

-From my previous knowledge of stack and heap, heap is used for dynamic memory allocation, which I will learn about later on.
+From my previous knowledge of stack and heap, heap is used for dynamic memory allocation, which I will learn later.

 If stack were grown upwards, at some point, it might meet heap, and that can cause undefined problems (collison).